Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-\citet{chee2009mfcc} presented an MFCC feature based \textit{k}-NN and LDA classification models for repetition and prolongation types of disfluencies.
-The proposed models reports the best average accuracies of 90.91\% for \textit{k}-NN (with $k$=1) and 90.91\% for LDA \cite{chee2009mfcc} on UCLASS \cite{howell2009university} dataset.
-In 2009, \citet{chee2009automatic} studied the effectiveness of LPCC features in prolongation and repetition detection with \textit{k}-NN and LDA classfiers.
-The work achieved an average accuracy of 87.5\% and the best average accuracy of 89.77\% for LDA and \textit{k}-NN respectively on the UCLASS \cite{howell2009university} dataset.
-In 2017, \citet{ghonem2017classification} introduced an I-vector (commonly used in speaker verification) feature based stuttering classification with \textit{k}-NN and LDA methods.
+Chee \emph{et al}~\cite{chee2009mfcc} presented an MFCC feature based $k$-NN and LDA classification models for repetition and prolongation types of disfluencies.
+The proposed models reports the best average accuracies of 90.91\% for $k$-NN (with $k$=1) and 90.91\% for LDA \cite{chee2009mfcc} on UCLASS \cite{howell2009university} dataset.
+In 2009, Chee \emph{et al}~\cite{chee2009automatic} studied the effectiveness of LPCC features in prolongation and repetition detection with $k$-NN and LDA classfiers.
+The work achieved an average accuracy of 87.5\% and the best average accuracy of 89.77\% for LDA and $k$-NN respectively on the UCLASS \cite{howell2009university} dataset.
+In 2017, Ghonem \emph{et al}~\cite{ghonem2017classification} introduced an I-vector (commonly used in speaker verification) feature based stuttering classification with $k$-NN and LDA methods.
 The technique reported an average accuracy of 52.9\% among normal, repetition, prolongation and repetition-prolongation\footnote{repetition and prolongation disfluencies appearing at the same time} stuttering events \cite{ghonem2017classification}.
 This is the first technique so far that has taken two disfluencies (occurring at same time) into consideration.